grvcTeam/multidrone_planning/README.md

 }
 ```

-For planning methods in cinematography missions with multiple drones:
+For details about planning methods in cinematography missions with multiple drones:

 ```
 @article{caraballo_arxiv20,